 Piracy Reports 2014 - Latest reports of attacks or suspicious incidents from around the world.

 Piracy Reports 2015 - Latest reports of attacks or suspicious incidents from around the world.

 Piracy Reports 2016 - Latest reports of attacks or suspicious incidents from around the world.

 Please note that whilst these pages are grouped under "Piracy", they in fact relate to yacht security (in some cases piracy) and include reports on security incidents against yachts and cruisers since 2000, suggestions on basic precautions and security related reports.

 Use the above buttons to review the past years of worldwide security incident reports from cruisers.
 This is not intended to be an all encompassing list of all crimes against yachts in the World, however, may be an indication of your relative safety in a particular country and need for extra precautions.

 It is ALWAYS prudent to lock the yacht when you leave for a trip to shore, for a visit to another yacht, or at night when sleeping.
 Your dinghy and outboard should be treated like you do your car.
 Lock both at all times with a robust chain and padlock and always raise both out of the water at night.

 In addition to reporting an incident to noonsite, it is also important to report to the local authorities.
 Only if they know what is happening in their jurisdictions can they take steps to stop the activity and to apprehend the criminals.

-Noonsite had received reports (see below) from several yachts that transited the HRA in 2015 on their way to the Red Sea and Med.
-Some transited independently, others in convoy, and the majority with private security firms on board.
+Noonsite has received reports (see below) from several yachts that transited the HRA in 2015 on their way to the Red Sea and Med.
+Some transited independently, others in convoy, and some with private security firms on board.

 Gulf of Aden / Indian Ocean Transit